 Here is an example of a phishing email I received in 2023 that is for an order I didn’t place at a business I’ve never heard of.
 Apparently, I ordered an inflatable water slide!

 Who is at risk for phishing attempts?

-Anyone can become a victim of a phishing attempt, but people with vision impairments may be at a higher risk due to the following factors:
+Anyone can become a victim of a phishing attempt, but people with vision loss may be at a higher risk due to the following factors: